 Please use caution when using websites as a resource tool.
 Verify the information is from a credited and reliable source in the RV industry, and pertains to your specific RV.
-If in doubt, contact your dealer for assistance.
+If you have any doubt, contact your dealer for assistance.